Professor Hilary O D Critchley

 - EH16 4TJ

-Our research specifically examines local mechanisms within the womb-lining (endometrium) involved in menstruation, abnormal uterine bleeding, implantation and early pregnancy loss.
-Both menstruation and implantation display features common to inflammatory events.
-We study the cascade of events that occur in cells of the endometrium that are triggered by withdrawal of the hormone, progesterone (P).
+Our research specifically examines local mechanisms within the womb-lining (endometrium) involved in menstruation and abnormal uterine bleeding (AUB).
+Menstruation displays features of an inflammatory event and is a physiological event of repeated "tissue injury and repair" We study the cascade of events that occur in cells of the endometrium and that lead to its shedding.
+These events are triggered by withdrawal of the hormone, progesterone (P).
 This occurs at the end of each monthly cycle prior to a period.
-As a consequence of P-withdrawal, substances that are mediators of inflammation and populations of immune cells are increased in the endometrium.
 We are interested in the complex dialogue between circulating steroid hormones and the many different cell types, including immune cells that constitute the endometrium.

 Current research projects: